limolitz/keyboard/README.md

 sudo patch -u -b /usr/share/X11/xkb/symbols/us -i us.patch
 ```

+## Undo

-The patches currently work on the files coming with Ubuntu 23.04, but should be easy to adapt to any other version.
+The patches currently work on the files coming with Ubuntu 24.04, but should be easy to adapt to any other version.
 Older versions are available in the git history.

 Then enable the keyboad in the input settings.
 It can be found as a variant of the English (US) layout.
+I would
-I would recommended to enable at least one other keyboard layout as well, as a non-functional keyboard makes it kinda hard to login in case of errors.
+recommend to enable at least one other keyboard layout as well, as a non-functional keyboard makes it kinda hard to
+login in case of errors.

 ## Changes compared to American layout
 * Switched y and z